SurlyMae/jekyll-now/_posts/2018-10-07-how-to-survive-your-first-year-as-a-developer.md

 title: So you're a developer now!
 Here's how to survive.
 ---

-*This is a version of a talk I gave at a [Girl Develop It](https://www.meetup.com/Girl-Develop-It-Salt-Lake-City/ "GDI SLC") meetup in [Silicon Slopes](https://newsroom.siliconslopes.com/about-silicon-slopes-3/), Utah.*
+*This is a version of a talk I gave at a meetup in [Silicon Slopes](https://newsroom.siliconslopes.com/about-silicon-slopes-3/), Utah.*

 ## Why write this post?